prince-patel-cse/MiniDB/README.md

 # MiniDB

-MiniDB is a lightweight database engine written in C++ that stores records using a binary page-based storage layout.
+MiniDB is a lightweight database engine written in C++ that provides time-travel functionality through the HISTORY and ROLLBACK queries.

 ---